compstak/simple-dev-server/README.md

 ### Just Webpack
 ```
 // Nothing.
-It'll run on port 3000
+It'll default to port 3000
 ```

 ### Serve a static directory and proxy your API and content images